igor-marinescu/RPico_CDC_UART/README.md

 !["RPico-CDC-UART_Cover"](docs/cover.png "RPico CDC UART Cover")

-An implementation of a USB-UART bridge for Raspberry Pi Pico (RP2040).
+An implementation of a USB-UART bridge for Raspberry Pi Pico (RPico).
 The Pico device (which is powered by USB and recognized by the operating system as a CDC device) forwards all received USB data to its UART and data received from the UART back to USB, acting as a USB-UART bridge.

 Main features:
-- Fully configurable UART: 3..16 bits/frame format; a wide range of baud-rates supported (238 bits/sec..1,5Mbits/sec); interrupt-based (non-blocking mode), maintaining the responsiveness of the main core.
+- PIO-UART - a fully configurable UART implemented using RP2040 PIO; supports a wide range of standard and non-standard baud-rates (from 238 bits/sec up to 3,1 Mbits/sec); supports a wide range of standard and non-standard frame formats (from 3 to 16 bits/frame); interrupt-based (non-blocking mode) - maintaining the responsiveness of the main core.
+- Peripheral-UART - a fully configurable UART implemented using RP2040 UART peripheral; supports only standard baud-rates; supports only standard frame formats (from 5 to 8 bits/frame); interrupt-based (non-blocking mode) - maintaining the responsiveness of the main core.
 - USB CDC uses the TinyUSB library running on a separate core, leaving the main core for UART-USB bridge processing.
-- A separate UART module (also fully configurable and interrupt-based) operating in ASCII mode and used as a logging and/or command line interface (profiling, debugging, etc.)
+- A separate UART module (also fully configurable and interrupt-based, implemented using RP2040 UART peripheral) operating in ASCII mode and used as a logging and/or command line interface (profiling, debugging, etc.)
 - Full Software control over data transfer.
 - A set of GPIO which can be used for different purposes:  trigger when some conditions are satisfied (ex: a special frame is received) or send some telegrams when an input level is detected.